zabihhaqqani/contact-list/README.md

 # Contact List Application

-Welcome to the documentation for a contact application built with ReactJS, Redux, Tailwind CSS, and Lucide React for icons.
-This application is mobile-responsive and features a minimalist design.
+A Contact List Application built with ReactJS, Redux Toolkit, Tailwind CSS, and Lucide React for icons.
+This application is mobile-responsive and features a sleek and minimalist design.

 ## Features